Donald O'Connor: O'Connor Family

 O'Connor joined a dance act with his mother and elder brother Jack.
 They were billed as the O'Connor Family, the Royal Family of Vaudeville.
 They toured the country doing singing, dancing, comedy, and acting.
-"Our entire family composed an act", he says.
+"Our entire family composed an act," he says.
 "We really didn't have a choice; if you were in the family you appeared in the act.
 I loved vaudeville.
 The live audiences created a certain spontaneity."

 When they were not touring they stayed with O'Connor's Uncle Bill in Danville, Illinois.
-O'Connor never went to school.
+O'Connor never went to school, but performed in the Danville High School dramatic club with Dick Van Dyke and Bobby Short.

 He later said, "I learned two dance routines.
 I looked like the world's greatest dancer.
 I did triple wings and everything.
 But I had never had any formal training.
 So, when I went into movies and started working with all those great dancers, I had a terrible time.
 I couldn't pick up routines because I didn't have any formal training.
 At the age of 15 — from 15 on, I really had to learn to dance.
 And that's quite old for someone to start dancing real heavy, professionally."

-Contrasting the Vaudevillian style of dance with that of ballet and musicals he observed, "All hoofers, they dance from the waist down.
+Contrasting the vaudevillian style of dance with that of ballet and musicals he observed, "All hoofers, they dance from the waist down.
 And I had to learn to dance from the waist up.
 And then, I became what's known as a total dancer."

-O'Connor began performing in movies in 1937, making his debut aged 11 in Melody for Two appearing with his family act.
+O'Connor began performing in movies in 1937, making his debut at age 11 in Melody for Two appearing with his family act.
 He was also in Columbia's It Can't Last Forever (1937).